rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

           of government, as a civil servant, consultant, and advocate at Harvard, the White House (twice), the Sunlight Foundation, and more.
-          Committed to her continuous learning and everyone's, she has hosted online and offline groups to discuss issues betwixt civics and technology with Civic Tech Book Club and DC Legal Hackers.
+          Committed to her continuous learning and everyone's, she has hosted online and offline groups in her spare time to discuss issues betwixt civics and technology with Civic Tech Book Club and DC Legal Hackers.
           She holds a B.A. in Communication from the University of Massachusetts Amherst and a J.D. from Western New England University School of Law.
           She has won numerous legal tech awards, including American Bar Association's first 10 Women to Watch in Legal Tech.
         image: images/superb-tulip.png
         image_alt: People in conversation in the office lounge area
         media_position: right